AlBaldwin/React-Music-Player-with-Cypress/README.md

 # Getting Started with Create React App

-This React player website was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and built via a Dev camp course
+I built this React music player app in a react Dev camp course I recently enrolled in.
+I have added a test framework using Cypress to experiment with the cypress react-selector library.

 ## Available Scripts